-In this tutorial you will learn to create a custom brush with which will allow you to create eye-catching border mask in Illustrator.
+In this tutorial you will learn to create a custom brush which will allow you to create an eye-catching border mask in Illustrator.
 You can apply it to snaps or graphics without distorting the original image.

 Step 1 Creating an Oval Shape

 From the tool box select the Ellipse tool (L).
 On the artboard, click once.
 In the dialog box that appears enter 200 pt for Width, 50 pt for Height.
 Then click OK.
 Now on the artboard you will see an oval shape.
 In the tool bar, double click on the fill colour swatch to bring up the Colour Picker.
 Change the Fill colour to black and click OK.
 In the control panel, set the Stroke colour to none.

 From the Toolbox, pick the Twirl tool placed under the Wrap tool.
 To bring up the Twirl Tool Options dialog, double click the tool itself.
 As for the size of the brush, we need to enter a size that is a bit larger than the object.
 (Here we entered 210 pt for both the Width and Height).
 Keep the Intensity to 50% and click OK.

 Place the brush at the centre of the object (it should be a bit larger than the object).
 Click and hold the mouse.
 The object will transform into a twirl.
 Release the mousse as soon as you are satisfied with the result.
 Tip: After you start to twirl, hold the Option (PC: Alt) to reverse the direction of the twirl.

 Step 4 Change the Object’s Colour to White